 Ownership by Offshore Company Ownership by Individual ATED Yes, annual charge, depending on value No CGT No Yes, on disposal on gains.
 At rates of 18% or 28% (residential) or 10% / 20% (commercial).
-Relief may be available if property used as main residence СТ Yes, rental income (mortgage interest will remain deductible) and on disposal on gains at 25%.
-No main home relief No IHT Participators in offshore company have IHT exposure (40% on death, subject to exemptions and reliefs) Yes, immediate exposure (40% on death, subject to exemptions and reliefs) т No (see CT above) Rental income taxed at 20%/40%/45%.
+Relief may be available if property used as main residence СТ Yes, rental income (mortgage interest will remain deductible) and on disposal on gains at 19%.
+No main home relief No IHT Participators in offshore company have IHT exposure (40% on death, subject to exemptions and reliefs) Yes, immediate exposure (40% on death, subject to exemptions and reliefs) ΙΤ No (see CT above) Rental income taxed at 20%/40%/45% (the 45% additional rate of income tax is to be abolished from April 2023).
 No deductibility of mortgage interest SDLT Potentially at higher flat 15% rate if purchase price >£500,000.
 Additional rates apply from 1 April 2021 to purchases by non-UK residents Stepped rates between 0% and 12%.
 Higher rates apply to purchases of residential buy-to-let and second residences.
 Additional rates apply from 1 April 2021 to purchases by non- UK residents